Curry Thai Bowls with Steak and Sesame Peanut Clusters

 Over time, I’ve learned that making homemade meals doesn’t have to mean spending hours and hours in the kitchen.
 One of the reasons I became obsessed with salads is because they’re easy.
 Throw a bunch of stuff in a bowl and enjoy.
 On cooler days, weeknights especially, I’m all about bowls.
 Like salads, they’re forgiving, comforting, and nourishing.
 These Curry Thai Bowls with Steak and Sesame Peanut Clusters are no exception.

 Let’s talk about the star of the show: the sauce.
 This silky coconut curry sauce tastes like it would take hours to make, but thanks to red curry paste (hello, shortcuts), it only takes minutes.
-Here I give you the recipe for a full bowl, but once you make the sauce, you’re free to experiment with the other ingredients.
-Add a starch (I used rice), a protein (steak here), some veggies (anything goes) and voilà; #bowlgoals achieved.
+Here we give you a recipe for a full bowl, but once you make the sauce, you’re free to experiment with the other ingredients.
+Add a starch (we used rice), a protein (steak here), some veggies (anything goes) and voilà; #bowlgoals achieved.
 These are already on weekly rotation in my house.

-And these sesame peanut clusters.
+And let’s not forget the gift: sesame peanut clusters.
 This nut and spice combination pairs perfectly with southeast Asian flavors.
 Make a big batch and give some away to friends and family (they’ll love them, I promise) in simple packaging; cellophane bags with some twine.
 Or here’s another idea: give them to your weeknight self.
 Make a big batch of these clusters over the weekend, throw them on top of salads or bowls during the week, and instantly add some “wow” to a humble dish.
 So go ahead and put a batch in the oven; your future self will thank you.